Google launches new phones, wireless earbuds, laptops and smart speakers

 Google has followed Apple and ditched the headphone jack in its new devices, instead selling wireless earbuds for a hefty £150.

-The Pixel Buds most intriguing feature is their ability to translate speech in real-time using Google Translate.
+The buds most intriguing feature is their ability to translate speech in real-time using Google Translate.

-Users can ask Assistant to “Help me speak [a language]” and then start speaking in their native tongue.
+Users can ask Assistant to “Help me speak (relevant language)” and then start speaking in their native tongue.

 Their words will then be translated to the language of choice and projected through the phone's speakers.